-Make sure you are signed up with the City’s Everbridge Mass Notification System if you want to receive alerts for tornado warnings, severe thunderstorm warnings, chemical emergencies, a state emergency declared by the governor, a national emergency declared by the president, or other emergencies as directed by the mayor, City management, or coordinator of emergency management.
+Make sure you are signed up with BTX Alert, the city’s mass notification system if you want to receive alerts for tornado warnings, severe thunderstorm warnings, chemical emergencies, a state emergency declared by the governor, a national emergency declared by the president, or other emergencies as directed by the mayor, city management, or coordinator of emergency management.
 With BTX Alert, you control how you receive messages.
 Messages can be sent by cell phone, landline, email, text message, and more, but you must register that information by opting in.
 This service is free to the public.
 Sign up for BTX Alert now.

 The City of Burleson’s Emergency Management Division is partnering with Fort Worth Emergency Management to help special needs residents when an emergency arises.

 This service is available for both Tarrant County and Johnson County residents who live in Burleson.
 The partnership allows the City to provide the Special Needs Assistance Program (SNAP) for residents who are dealing with permanent disabilities.
 SNAP is only for emergencies.
 You can register online.
 For more information, see the news release (PDF).

 Outdoor Warning System